tehilabadi/DroneSimulation/README.md

 Ariel Yifee and
 Tehila Abadi

-## what we did?
+# what we did?
-# UI
+## UI
 first, we changed the UI of the project.
 We wanted a screen that fit all computer arc regardless of the screen size that runs the code.
 We changed the look of the buttons to a more convenient and accessible interface and of course generic for all types of users and monitors.

-# Algorithm
+## Algorithm
 In the algorithm, we defined for the drone the need to always choose the wall to its left and by doing so always move forward.
 This is how we created a situation where the glider is always advancing and does not enter infinite circles.
-After 4 minutes (when the battery runs out) or when the 'return home' mode is activated, the drone rotates 180 degrees and from that moment performs the return on the track by sticking to the right wall (i.e. repeats the source wall) and actually comes back to the starting point.
+After 4 minutes (when the battery runs out) or when the 'return home' mode is activated, the drone rotates 180 degrees and from that moment performs the returnon the track by sticking to the right wall
+(i.e. repeats the source wall) and actually comes back to the starting point.

-# Libraries
+## Libraries
 In order to run the code, it is necessary to import the following directories:

 github.vlsi.mxgraph.jgraphx2
 javabits.jgrapht.demo2